sod2003/portfolio/README.md

   * Script: xmlparsing.py - Load and parse XML in memory

 ### Bash-Scripts
-A folder for my bash scripts.
+A folder for my bash scripts, which will eventually tie into some Python scripts.

 ### Java-Design-Patterns
 A collection of my explorations in Design Patterns using Java.